Some Observations of Atheists

 The most-prevailing theory was - of course - that the Murray-O'Hair family had met with foul play.
 It was no secret that Madalyn had made a large number of enemies throughout her life - many of whom would have had sufficient cause to seek retribution; as William stated, "She was just evil.
 She stole huge amounts of money.
 She misused the trust of people.
 She cheated children out of their parents' inheritance.
 She cheated on her taxes and even stole from her own organizations."
 Madalyn's entire life would have provided more than enough motive for many people.
 Several people bought into Madalyn's paranoia and believed that Christians or operatives of a Christian-backed, theocratic governmental agency had silenced the Murray-O'Hair family.

-And as the months passed on into years, nothing was found of the family members.
+As the months passed on into years, nothing was found of the family members.
 A month after the disappearance of the Murray-O'Hair family, a body had been found by a river in Dallas with its head and hands missing, but the authorities were able to determine that it did not belong to anyone from the Murray-O'Hair family.
 Madalyn's remaining son, William, eventually filed a Missing Persons report, but since the police found no actionable evidence of foul play, there was nothing that they could do.
 In their estimation, "It's not against the law to be missing in Texas."

 A San Antonio reporter, John MacCormack, picked up the story around the one-year anniversary of the family's disappearance, and he discovered that AA had covered up the fact that Jon Garth had withdrawn $600,000 before his disappearance, and then sold his Mercedes through a classified ad.
 All of this amounted to an enormous amount of money, which had put AA in a difficult position financially.
 However, such a large sum of money cannot remain unnoticed for long, so MacCormack teamed up with a private investigator, and the two of them were able to determine that Jon Garth had used the $600,000 to purchase 1,500 gold coins (at $400 apiece) from a local jeweler.
 Jon had picked up the coins in person, which was the last time that anyone saw any member of the Murray-O'Hair family alive.